 - Challenge yourself with memory games and flashcards.
 Write the Spanish word on one side of a card and its definition on the other side.
 Keep the cards on hand and practice them when you have some downtime like when you’re waiting in line or riding the metro.
 After no time at all, you’ll know them all by heart.

 - Work one-on-one with a Spanish tutor.
-When you sign up for Spanish lessons, your private instructor will provide you with the guidance you need to master these beautiful Spanish words and so much more.
+When you sign up for Spanish lessons, your private instructor will provide you with the guidance you need to master these beautiful Spanish words with a newfound confidence.
 You can even take online Spanish lessons, which let you learn anywhere, any time, as long as you have internet access.

 Good luck studying these beautiful Spanish words, and have fun along the way!